 Author: Atarah al'Norahn

 There are many laws that govern the actions and behaviour of Aes Sedai, the White Tower, and the city of Tar Valon.
-Although many of the rules that are obeyed by initiates of the White Tower are in fact custom and not actually law, to break Tower law brings severe reprisal.
-To many sisters, laws that have existed for long periods of time have “attained an aura of holiness” (ACoS, Ch.
+Although many of the rules obeyed by initiates of the White Tower are custom and not actually law, to break Tower law brings severe reprisal.
+To many Sisters, laws that have existed for long periods of time have “attained an aura of holiness” (ACoS, Ch.
 9).

 The Amyrlin Seat